felixnyamweya/wordpress-nginx-docker/MJSTEALEY.md

 Creating nginx     ... done
 ```

-Allow a few moments for the containers to complete their setup process and go to: [https://mjstealey.com](https://mjstealey.com)
+Allow a few moments for the containers to complete their setup process and go to you url.

 Follow the prompts and setup the site.